 Alkali base (lye) + water + acid (your oil/fat) = soap

-Sodium Hydroxide (known as lye) is your base and when combined with an oil (considered the acidic part of this equation) it goes through the process of saponification.
+Sodium Hydroxide (known as lye) is your base and when combined with oil (considered the acidic part of this equation) it goes through the process of saponification.
 This means when you mix the two together they start a reaction that converts it into glycerin (the fatty acids combine with the hydroxide ions) and your soap.

 Soap is made when your base ingredients go through the chemical process of saponification.

-Most commercial bar soaps at the store are closer to detergent than actual soap, because they’ve stripped out the glycerin in order to sell it (more profit) but this soap doesn’t contain the moisturizing benefits found in glycerin.
+Most commercial bar soaps at the store are closer to detergent than actual soap because they’ve stripped out the glycerin in order to sell it (more profit) but this soap doesn’t contain the moisturizing benefits found in glycerin.
 They also contain synthetic dyes, fragrances, and other additives many of us want to stay away from.

-Melt and pour is when you purchase the base (someone has already done the saponification process for you) you can add your own additives from natural colorants, scents, herbs, or bentonite clay, then you pour it into your mold and you have usable soap with in less than 24 hours.
+Melt and pour is when you purchase the base (someone has already done the saponification process for you) you can add your own additives from natural colorants, essential oils, scents, herbs, or bentonite clay, then you pour it into your mold and you have usable soap in less than 24 hours.

-In today’s freebie, grab our resource page where I’ve done the research for you and share my favorite places to order (for both price and ingredient reasons) here.
+FREEBIE, grab our resource page where I’ve done the research for you and share my favorite places to order (for both price and ingredient reasons) here.
 Click here to get your FREE Soap Making Resource Charts and Supplies

 If you want to know how to make soap from scratch, then the next two methods are for you, my friend!

-In general, cold process soap creates a smooth and creamy bar, with tons of options for customizing it’s scent, colors, and additives with herbs, spices, and essential oils.
+In general, cold process soap creates a smooth and creamy bar, with tons of options for customizing its scent, colors, and additives with herbs, spices, and essential oils.

 As it cures, the soap continues to go through the saponification process and the bar will harden up.
 You don’t want your bars to be too soft (we want it to last when in contact with water) and you also need it to finish out the saponification process so it’s not too harsh on your skin.